Garston Empire

 Current situation

-Theatres Trust has attempted to contact all the recent owners however we have not been successful.
-Since the building was put up for sale again in December 2022, we have been in touch with the estate agents, to remind them of the permitted development rights that would need to be considered by any new owner.
-We would be keen to engage any new owner about the potential opportunity and community benefits of restoring and reopening the Empire and to help it connect with the many community groups who have shown interest in the theatre.
+Theatres Trust would be keen to engage with the owner about the potential opportunity and community benefits of restoring and reopening the Empire and to help it connect with the many community groups who have shown interest in the theatre.
 We believe that there is a historically sympathetic and sustainable future for the Empire and will continue to advocate for this.

 Main photo Garston Empire, Ian Grundy; interior by Ken Roe.